 How to repossess?

-Under the SCRA, creditors are required to receive a court order before any vehicle repossession.
-It is possible to repossess a service member’s automobile, but not without this important first step.
+Under the SCRA, if the debtor is a servicemember, creditors are required to receive a court order before any vehicle repossession.
+It is possible to repossess a servicemember’s automobile, but not without this important first step.

 However, there are two other important considerations: One, did the military member acquire the loan before or after they entered active duty?
-If it is before, the court order still stands.
+If it is before, the requirement of a court order still stands.
 If it is after, creditors can treat the vehicle repossession like any other.

-The other consideration is if the borrower signed a waiver forgoing their SCRA rights.
+The other consideration is whether a servicemember/borrower signed a waiver forgoing their SCRA rights.
 If they did, then creditors don’t need a court order.
 However, waivers have their own legal obligations, including a signature from the service member.
 This waiver is only valid in this situation if that signature occurred during or after active duty, not before.